wang-joseph/wang-joseph/README.md

     </a>
   </p>

   Hi there!
-I'm Joseph Wang, a grade 12 student currently in Richmond Hill High School in Ontario, Canada.
+I'm Joseph Wang, a first year Computer Science student currently at the University of Waterloo.
   <br /><br />
-  If you're reading this, chances are you're an RHHS student too, in which case hello there!
+  If you're reading this, hello there!
 I hope this README helps you understand me a bit more, so that you can properly address me as "that one guy who has a github that he obnoxiously put everywhere".
 In the odd case that you might be an employer, hackathon organizer, or my mother, I promise that I can write a lot more formally.
 A job would be nice.
 Please hire me.
   <br /><br />
   I use Python a lot, but I also use JS/TS, and Java (My Java projects are mostly school projects though).
 Outside of what's shown here, I also learn and dabble occasionally in Julia, C, and Kotlin (nothing pushed to GitHub though).